fgrubb/LLFSMs-on-the-PRU-Real-Time-Microcontroller/README.md

 ### Random Usage Tips
 #### Debugging
-Run these commands before loading PRU firmware:
+Run these commands before loading PRU firmware to allow dmesg to print more helpful info, such as Kernel Modules configuring interrupts & RPMsg passing Vrings:

 DYNAMIC_DEBUG needs to be enabled in the Kernel before below works: